What Is The Difference Between A Sociopath And A Narcissistic Sociopath?

 How Can I Find Out What Is Wrong With My Partner?

 If you are suspicious that you may be in a relationship with someone who has a mental disorder, it is best to learn more about each type.
-The subtle variations among mental disorders make them challenging to treat because there is not a single test that can help diagnose a patient.
+The subtle variations among mental disorders make them challenging to treat because there is no single test that can help diagnose a patient.

 With the knowledge you gain, you can decide if you have more of a narcissist spouse than a sociopath.
 From there, you can decide how you want to proceed.
 Some will choose to stay with their partner because they feel there is true love there.
 Others will leave because they recognize their relationship is based more on control than true passion.
 Narcissists, not all narcissists, however, are typically capable of true love, but you need to be able to decipher if your partner loves to control you or truly loves you.